kerstin/twitterhacks/darktwitter/README.md

 ##On Chrome
 Because I was asked about this, I added a quick (and super dirty) hack for Chrome, too, though it looks like Chrome will not be supporting customised stylesheets for much longer.

-Download the above [Custom.css](Custom.css) file and drop it into **Default > User Stylesheets** in your Chrome installation folder (on Mac, the full path to your Chrome file is YourUserName/Library/Application Support/Google/Chrome - I'd appreciate pointers on where it can be found on Windows).
+Download the above [Custom.css](Custom.css) file (click through to the file and then on the "Raw" button to display it) and drop it into **Default > User Stylesheets** in your Chrome installation folder (on Mac, the full path to your Chrome file is YourUserName/Library/Application Support/Google/Chrome - I'd appreciate pointers on where it can be found on Windows).

 The changes should take effect immediately, no need to restart Chrome.